Faith Discussion

 The book does not ask the reader to decide where that thought came from.
 What matters is what it did.

-This is not presented as revelation or proof, but as a moment of re‑sorting—when fear loosens enough for a different relationship with faith to emerge.
+This moment is not presented as revelation, proof, or divine intervention.
+It is a moment of re‑sorting—when fear loosens enough for a different relationship with faith to emerge.
 The book treats this as lived experience rather than theology, and leaves its ultimate meaning intentionally open.

 5. Where does faith land by the end of the book?